Purulia district: Pre history

 The territory of present Purulia district was a part of Banga, one of the 16 Mahajanapadas according to Jaina Bhagavati Sutra (c. fifth century CE) and was also a part of the country known as Vajra-bhumi in ancient period.
-During medieval period, this territory was regarded as part of Jharkhand region.
 Little is known about Purulia before the British East India Company acquired this territory by obtaining the grant of Diwani of the subahs of Bengal, Bihar, Odisha in 1765.

 Pre independence

 By Regulation XVIX of 1805, a Jungle Mahals district composed of 23 parganas and mahals including the present Purulia was formed.
 By Regulation XIII of 1833 the Jungle Mahals district was broken up and a new district called Manbhum was constituted with headquarters at Manbazar.
 The district was very large in size and included parts of Bankura and Bardhaman districts of present West Bengal state and Dhanbad, Dhalbhum and Seraikela-Kharswan districts of present Jharkhand states.
 In 1838 the district headquarters was transferred from Manbazar to Purulia.
-Since the formation of the district it was withdrawn from regular administration and placed under an officer called Principal Assistant to the agent to the Governor-General for South-Western Frontier.
-The title of the officer Principal Agent was later changed to Deputy Commissioner by Act XX of 1854.
+Since the formation of the district it was withdrawn from regular administration and placed under an officer called Principal Assistant to the agent to the Governor-General for South-West Frontier.
+Under Act XX of 1854, the Principal Agent was redesignated as Deputy Commissioner, and the Chota Nagpur Division was formally established.